Skip to content

 Choose your contractor carefully

-Missouri does not require state-level roofing contractor licenses, though contractors remain subject to the Home Services Contracts Act and insurance claim conduct rules.
-Joplin homeowners should verify that contractors carry general liability and workers' compensation insurance, maintain a verifiable local business presence, and hold any applicable municipal contractor licenses.
-Always check insurance certificates, customer reviews, and registration status before signing contracts.
+Missouri does not require state-level roofing contractor licenses, though contractors must comply with the Home Services Contracts Act and insurance claim conduct rules under RSMo § 407.725.
+Joplin homeowners should verify that contractors carry general liability and workers' compensation insurance, maintain verifiable local business presence, and hold any applicable municipal licenses.
+Contact Joplin's building department to confirm local registration requirements.

 10